gxmat/gxmat/README.md

 #### Hi there 👋

 I'm a Mechanical Engineer in the Nuclear Fusion space
 Gaining new skills with Python & Web Development
 And hopefully make some apps (and friends 🥺) along the way

 ☀ The heart of the sun,
-🧲 Confined by magnets and steel:
+🧲 Confined by magnets and steel;
 ⚡ Limitless power

 #### Currently learning: